Modular functoriality in the Local Langlands Correspondence: Tilting modules and the Geometric Satake equivalence

-We shall want to make comparisons to characteristic zero so we write $W_{\CC}(\mu)$ for the Weyl module in $\Rep_{\CC}(\chG)$.
-We may realize the Weyl module $W_{\CC}(\omega_i)$ as a direct summand of the tensor products of Weyl modules associated to minuscule or quasi-minuscule weights as in \cite[\S 3.6]{JMW16}; for example in type $B_n$ we have, referring to the notation of \cite[\S 3.6.2]{JMW16},
+We shall want to make comparisons to characteristic zero, so we write $W_{\CC}(\mu)$ for the Weyl module of highest weight $\mu$ in $\Rep_{\CC}(\chG)$.
+We may realize the Weyl module $W_{\CC}(\omega_i)$ as a direct summand of the tensor products of Weyl modules associated to minuscule or quasi-minuscule weights as in \cite[\S 3.6]{JMW16}; for example, in type $B_n$ (referring to the notation of \cite[\S 3.6.2]{JMW16}) the fundamental weight $\varpi_n$ is minuscule and we have

-Over $k$, since the tensor product of tilting modules is tilting, the previous paragraph implies that the resulting tensor products (e.g., $W_{\CC}(\varpi_1)^{\otimes 2}$ in \eqref{eq: B_n example}) are tilting, and then Corollary \ref{cor: conv preserves parity} implies that the corresponding perverse sheaves are parity.

-If each fundamental Weyl module summand in these decompositions remains simple over $k$ (e.g., the $W(\varpi_{i})$ in \eqref{eq: B_n example}), then each is tilting and the same decomposition occurs over $k$ as over $\CC$.
+which realizes the other Weyl modules with fundamental highest weights $\varpi_{n-1}, \ldots, \varpi_1$ as direct summands of $W_{\CC}(\varpi_n)^{\otimes 2}$.
+Since the tensor product of tilting modules is tilting, the tensor products of Weyl modules over $k$ associated to (quasi-)minuscule weights are tilting (e.g., $W_{k}(\varpi_1)^{\otimes 2}$ in type $B_n$).
+Then Corollary \ref{cor: conv preserves parity} implies that the corresponding perverse sheaves are parity.
+If each fundamental Weyl module summand in these decompositions remains simple over $k$ (e.g., the $W_k(\varpi_{i})$ in type $B_n$), then each is tilting and the same decomposition occurs over $k$ as over $\CC$.
 Then $\cT(\omega_i)$ is a direct summand of a parity complex, so it is a parity complex.

-It only remains to remark that for $\ell > b(\chG)$ the fundamental Weyl modules remain simple; see \cite[\S 3.6]{JMW16} for the references.
+It only remains to remark that for $\ell > b(\chG)$ the fundamental Weyl modules remain simple; see \cite[\S 3.6]{JMW16} for references to the proofs.

 \end{proof}